Getting Started in an Internship/

 - Responsibility Info Sheet (Student/Site Supervisor/Faculty Sponsor).

-- Application & Approval Form submit to Registrar at time of registration/copy to Internship Coordinator).
+- Application & Approval Form submit to Registrar at time of registration/copy to Internships Coordinator).

-- Approved Resume (Completed by you and approved by Internship Coordinator or Director, Career Development).
+- Approved Resumé (Completed by you and approved by Internships Coordinator).

 - Cooperative Learning Contract.